Tips for Clients

 - H2O formula: if someone weighs 100 pounds ÷ 2= 50oz of H20 daily. ::note:: most of us have to build up to that.
 Please listen to your body everyone is different.

-11. Try not up too quickly and do allow quiet time after your massage session.
+11. Getting Up after a Session: Try not up too quickly and do allow quiet time after your massage session.
 If you're dizzy or light headed after the massage, do not get off the table too fast.
 It also may take a little time to integrate or absorb the results of the massage session.

 12.Sobriety Please- Body work increases circulation...increase circulation + alcohol= one pretty buzzed individual.
 Alcohol as many know is very un-grounding, detaching from your body, mind, spirit complex only validates & continues to numb the pain, and inhibit healing and growth during the sessions here at Lucid Chi.